alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 :::

 ## Backside of the card
-A chicken image is a card _face_ but the game starts with the cards face down, so the player should see their backs.
+A chicken image is a card's _face_ but the game starts with the cards face down, so the player should see their backs.
 We will use a plain [rectangle](https://psychopy.org/api/visual/rect.html) as a backside.
-Pick a nice looking combination of `fillColor` (inside) and `lineColor` (contour) colors.
+Pick a nice looking combination of `fillColor` (inside) and `lineColor` (contour) colors, the only requirement is that they are different, as otherwise it will be impossible to see individual cards.
 Modify your code, to draw image (face of the card) and rectangle (back of the card) side-by-side (_e.g._, if face is at position with index 0, rectangle should be at position 1 or 4).
 This way you can check that sizes match and that they are positioned correctly.

 ::: {.rmdnote .program}
 Put your code into `code04.py`.